 It guides his steps, as he advances in what has become a familiar kind of morbid terror; the room seems to be stretching around him interminably, all the while slowly smothering him, and the whispers keep on echoing restlessly.

-When the kitchen table finally comes into view, he cannot say he hadn't been expecting the sight of it, or rather the sight of the body lying upon it.
+When the kitchen table finally comes into view, he cannot say he wasn't expecting the sight of it, or rather the sight of the body lying upon it.
 She is the only thing perfectly visible, her milky white skin shining too brightly through the unfathomable darkness.

 There already is a small, bloody line tracing its way down her forehead, the crimson liquid just as impious upon her pale skin.
 Her head is turned towards him, and her eyes aren't closed, not completely.
 They are glassy and blind, the way they had been a few years ago, when she had been lying broken on the pavement.
 One of her hands hangs limply over the edge of the table.